Promact/aspnetboilerplate-extended/README.md

         }

 ````
-Add FileExport method in your service class and pass desired list of item in [CreateWorksheetForExcel(itemstoexport)] rest of file generation code will remain same only change will be in paramter of the above mentioned method.These all were server side now switch to client side.
+Add FileExport method in your service class and pass desired list of item in `CreateWorksheetForExcel(itemstoexport)` rest of file generation code will remain same only change will be in paramter of the above mentioned method.These all were server side now switch to client side.
-- copy [ExcelFileDownloadService] directory from [BoilerPlateDemo_App\src\BoilerPlateDemo_App.Web.Host\src\shared\ExcelFileDownloadService] to yourproject client side shared directory and add Download service in provideres of [appmodule.ts]
+- copy [ExcelFileDownloadService](https://github.com/Promact/aspnetboilerplate-extended/tree/master/src/BoilerPlateDemo_App.Web.Host/src/shared/ExcelFileDownloadService) directory from `BoilerPlateDemo_App\src\BoilerPlateDemo_App.Web.Host\src\shared\ExcelFileDownloadService` to yourproject client side shared directory and add Download service in provideres of  [app.module.ts](https://github.com/Promact/aspnetboilerplate-extended/blob/master/src/BoilerPlateDemo_App.Web.Host/src/app/app.module.ts)

 ````
 Providers:[ExcelFileDownloadService]